knlrvr/kanelariviere-new/posts/why-i-started-coding.md

 I'd love to say that I chased that dream & supplemented my curiosity elsewhere. **But I didn't**. **I couldn't**.

 It wasn't until my later years in high school that I found something that I could break. **Software**.
 I took a class learning HTML & CSS, but to be honest, I hated it.
-I just wasn't concerned with semantic HTML and how to make text change colors or move around a page, which is strange because I've always loved design!
-Maybe it had to do with how coding is portrayed in mainstream media, but I dreamt of racing against the clock to hack into places I shouldn't be, even if that wasn't actually what I wanted.
+I just wasn't concerned with semantic HTML and how to make text change colors or move around the page, which is strange since I've always been a very visual person &mdash; in learning, in art, in self-expression, etc. Maybe it had to do with how coding is portrayed in mainstream media, but I dreamt of racing against the clock to hack into places I shouldn't be in, even if that wasn't actually what I wanted.
 So instead of paying attention in class, I learned Python.

 *Why Python?* It was the first language listed on a google search for 'hacking'.